Karl von Tubeuf

-Carl or Karl von Tubeuf FLS HFRSE (20 January 1862, in Amorbach, Kingdom of Bavaria - 8 February 1941, in Munich, Germany) was a German forestry scientist, mycologist and plant pathologist.
+Carl or Karl von Tubeuf FLS HFRSE (20 January 1862 - 8 February 1941, in Munich, Germany) was a German forestry scientist, mycologist and plant pathologist.

 He introduced both the term biological control and the use of a biological control to manage a plant disease.
 He published one of the first books on plant diseases (in German, then translated into English.)

 In addition to foundational work in plant pathology, he published broadly on other topics including forest botany, dendrology, mycology, and zoology.
 He discovered new species of gall mites of conifers.

 Tubeufstrasse in Munich is named after him.

 Life

 Karl von Tubeuf was born in Amorbach on 20 January 1862 the son of Simon Anton Freiherr von Tubeuf (1822-1870), and his wife, Luise von Ploennies.
 He and his brother Anton von Tubeuf were educated at the Maximilian Gymnasium Munich.

-Tubeuf studied forestry at the Aschaffenburg Forestry Institute in Aschaffenburg (1881-1883), and the University of Munich (1883-1885), completing his dissertation “Cucurbitaria laburni on Cytisus laburnum” in 1886 with Robert Hartig.
+Tubeuf studied forestry at the Aschaffenburg Forestry Institute in Aschaffenburg (1881-1883), and the Ludwig-Maximilians-Universität München (1883-1885), completing his dissertation “Cucurbitaria laburni on Cytisus laburnum” in 1886 with Robert Hartig.
 The two became more than professionally associated: Tubeuf married Hartig's daughter Edith (1870–1945).

-In 1886, Tubeuf worked briefly for the Bavarian Forest Superintendent in Freising, as an assistant to Hartig, and as a substitute lecturer in forest botany at Karlsruhe Technische Hochschule.
-In 1887, he again returned to the Forest Research Institute as an assistant to Hartig, as well as working as a private lecturer at both the University of Munich and Munich Polytechnical University.
+In 1886, Tubeuf worked briefly for the Bavarian Forest Superintendent in Freising, as an assistant to Hartig, and as a substitute lecturer in forest botany at Technische Hochschule Karlsruhe.
+In 1887, he again returned to the Forest Research Institute as an assistant to Hartig, as well as working as a private lecturer at both the Ludwig-Maximilians-Universität München and the Polytechnische Schule München.

 In 1895, Tubeuf published the German edition of his textbook on the diseases of plants.
 It was followed in 1897 by a translation into English as Diseases of Plants Induced by Cryptogamic Parasites.